samthegliderpilot/PythonEquations2Orbits/README.md

 python setup.py dependencies --extra optional
 ```

-That last command is adding additional dependencies for pyomo, not sure how much it is needed.
+That last command is adding additional dependencies for pyomo, however it doesn't seem to work and probably isn't needed

+I find that for unit tests to properly work in VS Code, I need to in the conda console, activate the environment and then start code from that console.

 Note that I am trying to make this library strongly typed with MyPy.